visze/attributedb/README.md

 1. `list-attributes` - Overview of the different attribute scores stored in the database.
 2. `upload` - Upload a new score into the database.
+3. `upload-max - Upload only the maximum of a score from diferent files.
-2. `download` - Download scores for positions or annotate VCF file.
+4. `download` - Download scores for positions or annotate VCF file.

 ## Quickstart